The Bankrate promise

 The Income-Contingent Repayment (ICR) Plan is a type of income-driven repayment plan.
 These plans base your monthly payments on your income and household size, and anyone can apply for the ICR Plan, regardless of income.

-For the ICR Plan, your monthly payments are either 20 percent of your discretionary income or what you’d pay on a repayment plan with a fixed payment over the course of 12 years, according to your income — whichever is less.
+For the ICR Plan, your monthly payments are equal to 20 percent of your discretionary income divided by 12 or what you’d pay on a repayment plan with a fixed payment over the course of 12 years, according to your income — whichever is less.
 You’ll make payments for 25 years; after that, the remaining balance on your student loans is forgiven.

 Public Service Loan Forgiveness

-Public Service Loan Forgiveness (PSLF) is a program available to parent borrowers.
+Public Service Loan Forgiveness (PSLF) is a program for parent borrowers.
 You’ll need to meet the following criteria:

 - Repay your loans on the Income-Contingent Repayment Plan.

 - Make 120 qualifying payments (these do not have to be consecutive and extra payments do not count toward the 120 qualifying payments).

-Keep in mind that you don’t have to hold a specific job title at your qualifying employer, you just have to work at one that offers PSLF.
-You can work for a federal, state, local or tribal government, or for a nonprofit.
+You don’t have to hold a specific job title at your qualifying employer.
+You just have to work at one that offers PSLF.
+You can work for a federal, state, local or tribal government or for a nonprofit.
 Military service also qualifies.

-You can complete a PSLF certification every year to prove that you’re still eligible for PSLF and on track to receive forgiveness.
+You can complete a PSLF certification yearly to prove that you’re still eligible for PSLF and on track to receive forgiveness.
 When you’re ready, you can submit your application for forgiveness.

 - Total and permanent disability.

 Although student loans can be discharged in bankruptcy, it is rare.
-You could also receive a loan discharge if your child’s school falsely certifies your eligibility to receive the loan, your loan is falsely certified through identity theft or your child withdraws from their school and the institution doesn’t refund the loan money.
+You could also receive a loan discharge if your child’s school falsely certified your eligibility to receive the loan, your loan is falsely certified through identity theft or your child withdraws from their school and the institution doesn’t refund the loan money.